 Anna Yee (415-352-3652 email@example.com) was the business services officer for the California Department of Financial Institutions prior to joining BCDC’s staff in 2006.
 She has also worked for the California Coastal Commission.

-The Business Services and Acquisition Analyst (Staff Services Analyst) coordinates BCDC’s procurement process, claims for reimbursement, invoices and other related fiscal documents, maintains property records, Commission's vehicle, facility operations, and Commission meetings.
+The Business Services and Acquisition Analyst (Associate Governmental Program Analyst) coordinates BCDC’s procurement process, claims for reimbursement, invoices and other related fiscal documents, maintains property records, Commission's vehicle, facility operations, and Commission meetings.

 Reggie Abad (415-352-3636 firstname.lastname@example.org) has a Bachelor of Science degree in business administration, with a concentration in computer information systems, from California State University, East Bay.
 Prior to joining BCDC’s staff in 2006, he was a senior operations specialist at Charles Schwab and an office technician at the State Board of Equalization where he was being trained as a tax auditor.
 He was born in the Philippines and is fluent in Tagalog.
 In addition, he serves as BCDC’s alternate notary public.

 The Chief Information Officer (Staff Information Systems Analyst) is responsible for managing BCDC’s computer system and developing information technology solutions to Bay management issues.